pradeep3sep/interviewquestion/README System Design.md

 > ### CSRF (cross site request forgery)

-A cross site request forgery attack is a cyber attack that tricks a user into accidentally using their credentials to invoke a state changing activity, such as transferring funds from their account, changing their email address and password, or some other undesired action.
+A cross site request forgery attack is a cyber attack that `tricks a user into accidentally using their credentials to invoke a state changing activity`, such as transferring funds from their account, changing their email address and password, or some other undesired action.

 Here is an example of the 4 steps in a cross-site request forgery attack: